 What is Inbound Recruitment?

 In inbound recruitment, organizations form a positive brand image through content marketing.
-They highlight their environment and culture that attracts candidates towards them.
+They highlight their environment and culture that attracts candidates to them.
 Rather than the organizations looking for the candidates, it is the other way round.
 Inbound recruitment targets passive job seekers.
 They are the ones that are already employed somewhere but would want to opt for better opportunities with other employers.

 Did you know?
 The market is filled with 73% of passive job seekers.
 They are not always seeking jobs but would be interested in working with your organization in the future.
 Your inbound recruitment strategies will connect them to your organization which will lead to a diverse talent pool.

 So what is employer branding?
-Precisely, it is the good name attached to an employer because of its positive value perception among job seekers.
+Precisely, it is a good name attached to an employer because of its positive value perception among job seekers.
 It takes years to form a brand image yet it is very fragile.
 One bad step and you bid farewell to the good books of your potential employees.
-It is reported, 50% of job seekers refuse to work for a company with a bad brand image even if the pay rate is high.
+It is reported, that 50% of job seekers refuse to work for a company with a bad brand image even if the pay rate is high.